Our Aims, Purpose and Values

-Secondly, our vision is that doctors who care for these children and families will experience professional lives that are effective, sustainable and enjoyable.
+- That doctors who care for these children and families will experience professional lives that are effective, sustainable and enjoyable.

-- We value the intrinsic uniqueness and worth of every child, regardless of their level of disability, behaviour or any other consideration.
+- We value the intrinsic uniqueness and worth of every child, regardless of their level of disability, behaviour or any other consideration

-- We recognise that Neurodevelopmental disorders are medically based, and have a diverse impact on function, development, learning, behaviour, mental health, and the child's capacity to meet the range of age-based expectations across a variety of settings.
+- We recognise that neurodevelopmental disorders are medically based, and have a diverse impact on function, development, learning, behaviour, mental health, and the child's capacity to meet the range of age-based expectations across a variety of settings

-- We believe that every child deserves the opportunity to achieve their personal potential for a happy and fulfilling childhood and adult life.
+- We believe that every child deserves the opportunity to achieve their personal potential for a happy and fulfilling childhood and adult life

-- In the achievement of this potential, we believe that no child should be subject to demands and expectations that are consistently beyond their capacity.
+- In the achievement of this potential, we believe that no child should be subject to demands and expectations that are consistently beyond their capacity

 - We strive to work with existing systems in order to promote understanding and improved support for the well-being of children.

-For our profession and professionals
+For our profession and professionals:

-- We work within a life-course perspective with the dual goals of alleviating current distress, and working towards optimal adult outcomes, which includes successful transition to adult services where necessary.
+- We work within a life-course perspective with the dual goals of alleviating current distress, and working towards optimal adult outcomes, which includes successful transition to adult services where necessary

 - In acknowledgement of the complexity and uncertainty inherent to this area of work, we value the sharing of knowledge and experience towards the development of good clinical judgement